13.6 C

 Features of GNU nano

-• GNU nano supports colorized syntax highlighting, single keystroke for commenting/uncommenting lines, snipping trailing whitespace, and many more.
+• GNU Nano supports colorized syntax highlighting, single keystrokes for commenting/uncommenting lines, snipping trailing whitespace, and many more.

 • It ships with out-of-the-box support for spellchecking and UTF-8 encoding and is extremely easy to use.